Things I Wish I Knew Before Starting A Living Room RemodelJune 28 2022

-5. What’s the WORST material to use in the living room that *seems* like a good idea but actually isn’t?
+5. What’s the WORST material to use that *seems* like a good idea but actually isn’t?

 I cant’ even tell you how many times I’ve bought a really cozy shag rug, moved all my furniture to get it in place, then found myself regretting it because IT SHEDS!
 If I wanted another pet, I would get one.
 Make sure your rugs don’t shed before buying.
 PRO TIP: read the reviews online.
 They help me a lot!

-6. What’s a surefire “can’t reverse that” change in the living room people should know about before they consider remodeling?
+6. What’s a “can’t reverse that” change people should know about before they remodel?

 If you want to change your fireplace, don’t just jump to paint your brick.
 Don’t get me wrong, I’ve painted SO MANY brick fireplaces and I love the look.
 I’m just suggesting taking a minute to think about it before pulling the trigger because once you paint it, there’s no going back!

 7. Why is it important to consider resale in the living room?

 The living room might not be the money-maker of the home like the kitchen or the main bath, but it’s definitely important.
 If a family loves the house, but can’t fit any of their furniture in the living room because the floor plan is bad, it might be a deal breaker.
 Things that I recommend doing in a living room that ALWAYS add value: add storage and wire for a TV (you can always cover it with art).
 And if you’re selling, stage the room!